 Join us for season two of the Catalyst Quartet’s Uncovered series with guest artists bringing to broader recognition the music of historic composers whose works have rarely been heard.
 The San Francisco Chronicle’s Joshua Kosman put it best when he wrote, “You and I could go to chamber concerts for years and never hear a program as full of surprises and discovery as this one.
 And we’ve been missing out.”

-GERMAINE TAILLEFERRE: Quartet
+GERMAINE TAILLEFERRE: Quartour à Cordes

-ANTONIO CARLOS GOMES: Sonata de Cordas
+ANTONIO CARLOS GOMES: Sonata para Cordas

 FANNY MENDELSSOHN: String Quartet in E-Flat Major, H. 277

 Catalyst Quartet members hold degrees from The Cleveland Institute of Music, The Juilliard School, The Curtis Institute of Music, and New England Conservatory.
 Catalyst Quartet is a Sphinx ensemble and proudly endorses Pirastro strings.